samiahmedsiddiqui/quick-redirect/readme.txt

 == Description ==

-This plugin is a fork of [Quick Page/Post Redirect Plugin](https://wordpress.org/plugins/quick-pagepost-redirect-plugin/).
-This fork is created to fix PHP 8 issues and make it compatible with it.
+> I have forked the [Quick Page/Post Redirect Plugin](https://wordpress.org/plugins/quick-pagepost-redirect-plugin/) to make it compatible with PHP 8.
+The original plugin was experiencing some issues with the newer PHP version, so I have made the necessary adjustments to ensure it works smoothly.

+Let me know if you have any questions or need assistance with the updated plugin.

 This plugin has two redirect functionalities - **"Quick Redirects"** and **"Individual Redirects"**: